Egilsstaðir: Overview

 It is near the bridge over Lagarfljót where all the main roads of the region meet, Route 1 as well as the main routes to the Eastern Region.

 Egilsstaðir has grown to become the largest town of East Iceland and its main service, transportation, and administration centre.
 The town has an airport, gymnasium, and a health clinic.
-The town grew quickly during the economic boom in the region from 2004 to 2008 associated with the building of the Kárahnjúkar Hydropower Plant and Alcoa's aluminium smelting plant in Reyðarfjörður.
-The growth has slowed markedly since the banking collapse in 2008.
+The town grew quickly during the economic boom from 2004 to 2008, associated with the building of the Kárahnjúkar Hydropower Plant and Alcoa's aluminium smelting plant in Reyðarfjörður.
+Growth has slowed markedly since the banking collapse in 2008.

 History

-In written accounts, Egilsstaðir is first mentioned in the 15th century as a place for legislative assembly.
-Nothing is therefore known with certainty about the individual person Egil lending it its name, the only conjecture to this effect met with in books detailing the story of the town is that it may be named after Egil Síðu-Hallsson, but Hallr at Síða was a captain in the east and an uncle to Rollo in France, but this guess is of controlled probability and most likely the person left no other record of himself.
+In written accounts, Egilsstaðir is first mentioned in the 15th century as a place for a legislative assembly.
+Nothing is therefore known with certainty about the individual person Egil lending it their name, the only conjecture to this effect in books detailing the story of the town is that it may be named after Egil Síðu-Hallsson, but Hallr at Síða was a captain in the east and an uncle to Rollo in France, but this guess is of controlled probability and most likely the person left no other record of himself.
 The nearby river Eyvindará is mentioned in the Saga of the Sons of Droplaug and Saga of the inhabitants of Fljótsdalur.

-Urbanization in Egilsstaðir can be traced to Jón Bergsson (1855–1923), a farmer, who laid the groundwork for increased commerce and services at the Egilsstaðir farm by erecting a large residential building there at the start of the 20th century.
+Urbanization in Egilsstaðir can be traced to Jón Bergsson (1855–1923), a farmer, who laid the groundwork for increased commerce and services at the Egilsstaðir farm by erecting a large residential building at the start of the 20th century.
 The house is still in use as a hotel.
-Jón bought the farm Egilsstaðr at the close of the 19th century because of its location when he predicted "Crossroads will be here", which proved prescient.
+Jón bought the farm Egilsstaðr at the close of the 19th century because of its location, he predicted "Crossroads will be here", which proved prescient.

-Along with others, Jón Bergsson also took the initiative to establish the co-operative Kaupfélag Héraðsbúa (KHB) with headquarters there in 1909.
+Along with others, Jón Bergsson also took the initiative to establish the co-operative Kaupfélag Héraðsbúa (KHB) with its headquarters there in 1909.

-In subsequent years, bridges were built over Lagarfljót river and Eyvindará river and a road made over Fagridalur to Reyðarfjörður.
+In subsequent years, bridges were built over thew Lagarfljót river and Eyvindará river and a road made over Fagridalur to Reyðarfjörður.
 Later, the regional headquarters for mail and telephone services were located at Egilsstaðir.